 Farm C. Farm C bordered Newtown Creek and included the foot of the Penny Bridge (Figure B-5).
 Farm C is Parcel Number One in the 1828 plat of the land of the late Peter Duryea, minus the rectangular lot carved out for Farm B near Parcel One's northwest corner (Figure B-4).
-Portions of the APE for archaeology and architecture are within Farm C. The Clay-Duryea house near the Penny Bridge was within Farm C. The former location of this house is north of the APE for archaeology.
+Portions of the APE for archaeology and architecture are within Farm C. The Clay-Duryea house near the Penny Bridge was within Farm C. The former location of this house is north of the APE for architecture and is not near the APE for archaeology.